pixaful/pixafulversion2/site/content/blog/easy-seo-local-business.md

 Make sure the major search engines know about your page, get it indexed.
 Get some comments, likes and shares going on the page and start building some links.

+Use platforms like Facebook, Instagram and Linkedin to get the word out.
+You can pay for ads on search engines for specific pages.
+Offline advertising can work too.

+Just be sure to stay within the rules.
+Don't try any fly-by-night black hat tricks to game Google.
+They may work in the short term, but we don't recommend that you engage in them.

 **Don't have time to promote your website?**

  <picture>